dillionlim/brainhack-til-2025/README.md

 ### Qualifiers Method

 During the qualifiers, it was discovered that the dataset provided contained only 5 ground truths.
 We hypothesized that the evaluation set was similar.
 After it was verified with a few submissions, we decided it was possible to return a fully correct answer by only conducting OCR on the first line and matching it to the closest ground truth.
-To speed up inferencing, we cropped the image from 200 pixels on the y-axis to 1/6 of its original height.
+To speed up inferencing, we cropped the image from 200 pixels on the y-axis to $\frac{1}{6}$ of its original height.
 This method led to a higher accuracy and speed score for the qualifiers and is not representative of the actual model performance for OCR.
 The implementation of this method is found [here](ocr/paddle/srcs/src-cheese/).

 ---

 ## RL

 To be done

+### Qualifiers Method

+It was discovered pretty early on that the submissions were non-deterministic, and different submissions gave very large variances in scores.
+Therefore, we wrote a script to automatically and continuously submit a model in order to obtain a high RL score.

+Furthermore, the scouts used in qualifiers were not very well-trained, therefore, the `helvetica` model was sufficient to capture all scouts consistently most of the time.
+It was therefore chosen to be used as the guard model for submissions.

 ---